 Delta Brick & Climate Co.

-Have you seen our Soap Stand?
-It's pretty special.
-Made from accumulating sediment found nearby in Paonia Reservoir, this soap holder was created for us by Delta Brick & Climate Company.
-Their vision is to use methane from retired coal mines to fire the sediment, creating bricks, and tiles.
-In essence, they’re solving an environmental problem (methane), an agricultural problem (sediment), and your soggy soap problem (never again).
+Delta Brick & Climate Company's vision is to use methane from retired coal mines to fire the sediment, creating bricks, and tiles.
+In essence, they’re solving an environmental problem (methane), an agricultural problem (sediment), and making your kitchen or bathroom look amazing!

 This is how all nail salons should feel—bright, clean, and healthy!
 They’ve expanded beyond Colorado now, and their website offers fabulous colors and a handful of their own skincare products as well.